 Collier County Republican Party leaders have been accused of rigging the House primaries by coercing the write-ins.
 Democrats and voters without party affiliation are shut out, leaving nearly half of Collier’s voters with no say in these important elections.
 Two last-minute write-in candidates filed for the Senate District race, with the same effect.

-A Republican will represent us in the state Senate, whether we vote in the primary or not.
-I wrote about candidates Matt Hudson and Kathleen Passidomo in an April post; today I’ll provide some additional biographical information and links to their social media sites, summarize campaign contributions they received to-date, and tell you how I plan to vote.
+I wrote about candidates Matt Hudson and Kathleen Passidomo in an April post; today I’ll provide some additional biographical information and links to their social media sites, summarize campaign contributions they received to-date, and close with some observations.

 Hudson served the maximum eight years in the Florida House, and is now running for Senate.
 He had a 20-year management career at Walgreens and subsequently became a licensed real estate broker.
 He has lived in Golden Gate Estates since 1990.
 He served as President of the Rotary Club of Collier – Golden Gate, and on the Collier County Productivity Community, the Collier County Revenue Commission and the Golden Gate Community Emergency Response Team.